spdx/spdx-spec/chapters/3-package-information.md

 ## 3.8 Files Analyzed <a name="3.8"></a>

 **3.8.1** Purpose: Indicates whether the file content of this package has been available for or subjected to analysis when creating the SPDX document.
-If “false” indicates packages that represent metadata or URI references to a project, product, artifact, distribution or a component.
-If set to “false”, the package must not contain any files.
+If `false`, indicates packages that represent metadata or URI references to a project, product, artifact, distribution or a component.
+If `false`, the package must not contain any files.

 **3.8.2** Intent: A package can refer to a project, product, artifact, distribution or a component that is external to the SPDX document.

 Some examples:

 A bundle of external products: Package A can be metadata about Packages and their dependencies.
 It may also be a loosely organized manifest of references to Packages involved in a product or project.
 Build or execution may transitively discover more Packages and dependencies.
 All of these referenced Packages can have their own SPDX Documents.
-In this case, Package A may be defined with its File Analyzed attribute set to “false”.
+In this case, Package A may be defined with its File Analyzed attribute set to `false`.
 Package A includes External Document References to SPDX documents containing Packages referenced in all the available relationships.
 The Relationships section then relates the SPDX documents and contained SPDX elements with appropriate semantics per the dependencies in the scope of Package A.
 Package relation to external product: Package A can have a STATIC_LINK relationship to Package B, but the binary representation of Package B is furnished by the build process and thus not contained in the file list of Package A. In this case, Package B needs to be defined with its Files Analyzed attribute set to false and all the other attributes subject to the subsequently defined constraints.
 Then, the relationship between Package A and Package B can be documented as described in [Section 7](7-relationships-between-SPDX-elements.md).
 File derived from external product: Package A contains multiple files derived from an outside project.
-Rather than use the artifactOf* attributes (Sections 4.9-4.11) to describe the relation of these files to their project, the outside project can be represented by another package, Package B, whose FilesAnalyzed attribute is set to “false”.
+Rather than use the `artifactOf*` attributes (Sections 4.9-4.11) to describe the relation of these files to their project, the outside project can be represented by another package, Package B, whose [`FilesAnalyzed`](#3.8) attribute is set to `false`.
 Each of the binary files can then have a relationship to package B (Section 6).
 This allows the outside project to be represented by a single SPDX identifier (the identifier of Package B).
 It also allows the relationship(s) between the outside project and each of the files be represented in much more detail.

 **3.8.3** Cardinality: Optional, one.
-(If omitted, the default value of “true” is assumed).
+If omitted, the default value of `true` is assumed.

 **3.8.4** Data Format: Boolean